-The Company carries out research and development activities developing novel bicyclic peptides both in Cambridge, UK and Cambridge, Massachusetts, U.S.A.
+We carry out research and development activities developing novel bicyclic peptides both in Cambridge, U.K. and Massachusetts, U.S.

 Since 28 May 2019 the Parent Company has had American Depositary Shares representing its ordinary shares ("ADSs") traded on The Nasdaq Stock Market ("NASDAQ") in the U.S.